 online virtual slide rule

 Concise Co.
-Ltd., a Japanese company still making circular slide rules new Faber-Castell slide rules sold today, up to 20" (The site is in German)
+Ltd., a Japanese company that was apparently still making circular slide rules new Faber-Castell slide rules sold until nearly 2020, up to 20" (The site is in German, and the link goes to an archived copy)

 K&E slide-rule documents